rbourgeat/kfs-3/README.md

 > Assembly code is in **Intel syntax** not in AT&T syntax.

+## Mandatory part

+- [x] You must enable memory paging in your Kernel

+- [x] You must code a memory structure that handle paging and memory rights

+- [x] You must define Kernel and User space

+- [ ] You must implement a function to create / get memory pages

+- [ ] You must implement functions to allocate, free and get size of a variable.

+- [ ] You must implement those functions for virtual and physical memory

+- [ ] You must handle "kernel panics" (Print, stop the kernel)

 🐧 Linux and 🍏 Mac

 ## 📖 Kernel Bible